- Dec 1, 2016

 - You can only be put under FearRP by individuals within your close vicinity (Voice Range).

-- When any police deputies have you at gunpoint, FearRP applies at all times.
+- When any Law Enforcement Officers have you at gunpoint, FearRP applies at all times.
 This however excludes Detectives.

 - FearRP only applies for vehicles if the driver is placed at gunpoint by the driver-side window.
 Any other instance does not constitute FearRP for the driver, and the driver and the vehicles passengers may flee.